 Pacific Crest Securities analyst Brendan Barnicle said the expectations of investors may have outpaced what companies can deliver, pointing to business software maker Salesforce.com Inc (CRM.N) as another example of this.
 Salesforce reported a slowdown in new business on Tuesday, sending its own shares tumbling.
 [ID:nN1739572]

 Autodesk "blasted through their earnings, there's no doubt about that," Barnicle said.
 "It's just that their guidance for the next quarter isn't 5 cents above where the Street was already."

 Autodesk forecast earnings per share, excluding items, for the current quarter of 19 cents to 24 cents, on revenue of $420 million to $440 million.
 Analysts were looking for profit per share of 25 cents on revenue of $433.5 million, according to Thomson Reuters I/B/E/S.

 Autodesk also said it would not forecast revenue for fiscal 2011, but did say it expects first quarter operating margins, excluding items, to be flat to slightly down.
-Still, the company saw "modest improvement" in non-GAAP operating margin for fiscal 2011 compared with the previous year.
+Still, the company saw "modest improvement" in the margin for fiscal 2011 compared with the previous year.